 - You can send cryptocurrency coins to others, receive them from others, or mine them.

 - They can do many actions beyond working as conventional money.

 Tokens launch through a project and fall under the category of a digital asset.
-It can be used as a payment method for the project and works in roughly the same as the Bitcoin.
+You can use it as a payment method for the project.
+It works in roughly the same way as Bitcoin.
 The only contrast between both is that tokens provide direct accessibility for a holder to contribute in the network.
 As a digital asset, it assists in various ways.
 It can be an ownership right to a company, or provide access to a certain network etc. Upon launch of a new project, different unknown functions of tokens sometimes appear.